Characters: The Dreamstone

 - Superpower Lottery: Rufus and Amberley are Badass Normals.
 Albert can fly.
 The Dreammaker and the Wuts have magic abilities capable of Super Strength, teleportation, dream creation, and borderline reality bending.

-- A Taste Of Defeat: While usually well sheltered, the Urpneys sometimes succeeding in giving them nightmares.
+- A Taste Of Defeat: While usually well sheltered, the Urpneys sometimes succeeding in giving them nightmares or ruining some process.
 "The Dream Beam Invasion" is the only episode to outright end on the Noops being humiliated by the Urpneys however.
 Doubles as Laser-Guided Karma since they were pretty much Kicking Them While They Were Down at the time.

 - "The Spidermobile" has almost every member of the hero ensemble (including the entire Wut army) overpowered by the Urpneys' new weapon twice over.
 While they manage to get the stone back, it's through dumb luck, and the vehicle and Blob's troops get through the whole episode without so much as a scratch.